xuan92ta/WDoF/README.md

 This is our PyTorch implementation for the paper:

-> Modeling Preference as Weighted Distribution over Functions for User Cold-start Recommendation.
+> Jingxuan Wen, Huafeng Liu and Liping Jing.
+2023.
+Modeling Preference as Weighted Distribution over Functions for User Cold-start Recommendation.
+In Proceedings of the 32nd ACM International Conference on Information and Knowledge Management